 The BJJ Rat Guard System

 The BJJ Rat Guard system was originally intended for use in MMA.
+Its founder is a grappler named Rene Dreifuss.
 If you do MMA or Combat Jiu-Jitsu, then this is the only guard you need to be practicing.
 For pure grappling martial arts competitors, it offers a high degree of control.
 Even better, it allows you to control an opponent without exerting any energy at all, once you break their posture.